 Online games rely on a broad range of elements such as graphics, gameplay, story or community, to attract and retain players.
 Yet, whether they are AAA or indies, at the core of all successful games there are common psychological triggers that make them interesting.

-Starting from this idea, combined with my interest for psychology and digital maps, two of my friends and I began designing Trianon, a mobile online game that allows users to rule lands on the real map of the world.
+Combining 2 of my strange passions, namely psychology and cartography, I began designing Trianon, a mobile online game that allows users to rule lands on the real map of the world.
 While the concept was simple, the mechanism behind it was far more complex and included multiple engagement techniques.

 We also made use of the available data offered through the Google Maps and OpenStreetMap APIs.
 The amount of information was overwhelming, so we had to filter it and extract only what was relevant to our needs.

-The first step was finding out if there are any similar games available in order to learn more them.
-After a comprehensive research on Apple Store, Google Play, gaming forums, GIS communities and other places, I filtered the results and made a competitive analysis with the top 5 games.
+The first step was finding out if there are any similar games available, learn more about them if there are.
+After a comprehensive research on Apple Store, Google Play, gaming forums, GIS communities and other places, I filtered the results and made a competitive analysis with 5 other games and apps.

 In part, all of them had somewhat similar game elements or mechanics, but overall they were far from our concept, which confirmed the originality of Trianon but also the technical challenge we were facing.

-As a result, the research identified and analyzed a unique list of 23 structural and psychological mechanisms for increasing players' engagement in online games, ranked the mechanisms by efficiency and verified how much they influence the behavior of players.
+As a result, the research identified a list of 23 structural elements and psychological biases for increasing players' engagement in online games.
+I ranked the techniques by efficiency and verified how much they influence the behavior of players.

 The survey on which the research was based on was composed of 30 items, which were phrased so that they could verify the effect of the chosen persuasion techniques.